-This vaccine increases your defenses against the rabies virus by stimulating the production of your own antibodies, which will remain in the body until needed to fight off any future rabies virus you are exposed to.
+This vaccine increases your defenses against the rabies virus by stimulating the production of your own antibodies, which will remain in the body until needed to fight off any rabies virus you are exposed to in the future.
 Antibodies usually develop within 7 to 14 days after being immunized.

 Your doctor may have suggested this vaccine for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are receiving this vaccine, speak to your doctor.

 After reconstitution, each 1 mL dose of suspension contains approximately 2.5 international units of rabies antigen.
 Nonmedicinal ingredients: human albumin, neomycin, polygeline, chlortetracycline, amphotericin B, ovalbumin, and sterile water for injection (as diluent).